people directly affected by the crisis in the north-east of the country

 A humanitarian crisis on an enormous scale in Borno State

 The humanitarian situation in Borno State is alarming.
-It is currently estimated that six million people are in need of humanitarian assistance and two thirds of healthcare facilities have been damaged or destroyed.
+It is currently estimated that 10.6 million people are in need of humanitarian assistance and two thirds of healthcare facilities have been damaged or destroyed.
 Access to primary healthcare for both displaced people and for the host communities is very limited, owing to a lack of qualified healthcare staff and poor availability of drugs and medical equipment.

 The overcrowding, shortage of drinking water and poor hygiene conditions in the camps increase the risk of outbreaks of diseases such as cholera, measles and meningitis.